 Slack is a chat app marketed to workplaces.
 Its functions are really helpful for classroom discussion, as it tends to be more organized than email.
 Slack is very similar to Discord, if you’ve ever used that.

 You need to sign up for our workspace in order to access it via this invite link.
 Use your GMU email to sign up.
-You will need to create a new password—this is not attached to GMU’s systems in any way.
+You will need to create a new account and password—this is not attached to GMU’s systems in any way.

 How to access